Top ReactJS Interview Questions for Developers

 useReducer: The

-, used for managing more complex state logic.
-It is similar to how Redux works, using a reducer function to specify how the state should change based on actions.import React, { useReducer } from 'react'; const counterReducer = (state, action) => { switch (action.type) { case 'increment': return { count: state.count + 1 }; case 'decrement': return { count: state.count - 1 }; default: return state; } }; const Counter = () => { const [state, dispatch] = useReducer(counterReducer, { count: 0 }); return ( <div> <p>Count: {state.count}</p> <button onClick={() => dispatch({ type: 'increment' })}>Increment</button> <button onClick={() => dispatch({ type: 'decrement' })}>Decrement</button> </div> ); };
+useReducerhook is an alternative touseState, used for managing more complex state logic.
+It is similar to how Redux works, using a reducer function to specify how the state should change based on actions.import React, { useReducer } from 'react'; const counterReducer = (state, action) => { switch (action.type) { case 'increment': return { count: state.count + 1 }; case 'decrement': return { count: state.count - 1 }; default: return state; } }; const Counter = () => { const [state, dispatch] = useReducer(counterReducer, { count: 0 }); return ( <div> <p>Count: {state.count}</p> <button onClick={() => dispatch({ type: 'increment' })}>Increment</button> <button onClick={() => dispatch({ type: 'decrement' })}>Decrement</button> </div> ); };useReduceris useful for managing state with complex logic, such as when you need to handle multiple actions that affect the same piece of state.

 -